Fouad-Showmik/E-Bill-System-Project-HTML-CSS-PHP/README.md

-This is a simple project of E-Bill system using HTML,CSS,PHP.
+This is a simple project of E-Bill system using PHP.